TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--a-change-to-a-current-article.md

 ---
-name: 'Issue: Article change (modification to current article)'
+name: 'Issue: A change to a current article'
 about: Report a change to an article.
 If this doesn’t look right, choose a different type.
 title: "[ARTICLE CHANGE]"